-So you want to gain traction on Pinterest and amplify the number of followers you have.
+So you want to gain traction on Pinterest and increase your followers.

 Don’t we all?